Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 When are you going to stop accepting?

-People like you, who are not being represented, no matter what the forum is.
+There's an entire element here, people like you, who are not being represented, no matter what the forum is.

-And it's it's gotten to the point now where we have so many voters on our side that would just be happy for a little pushback, whether it results in victory or not.
+And it's gotten to the point now where we have so many voters on our side that would just be happy for a little pushback, whether it results in victory or not.

-They're just tired of seeing this polite inside the beltway political speak that's not persuasive of anything to anybody.
+They're just tired of seeing this polite, inside-the-belt way political speak that's not persuasive of anything to anybody.

 So I understand where you're coming from.